 Books in order

-- Current balance sheet
+- Currently available balance sheet

-- Any financial forecasts and business plans
+- Any financial projections and company strategies

 - Any bank loans or line of credit loans

-The right representative
+The most appropriate representative

 Don’t skimp on legal advice